collective/uwosh.pfg.d2c/README.rst

 like plone image fields with scales.
 Just select the 'Is Image' checkbox in the PFG file field settings.

+Rember to use "image" as id for the image field to use it in views like folder summary.

 To access scales for an image, you must construct a url like::

     http://site.com/path/to/object/image_fieldid_scalename